tacotruffles/react-redux-advanced/README.md

 # react-redux-advanced

-A little experiment that passes input from two-way binding on a form, to local state, to a redux global state...and back.
+A little experiment that passes input from two-way binding on a form, to local state, to a managed redux global state.

 ### How to stand up this repo